IQGeo/utils-devrel-samples/Documents/WFM_NMT_Milestone_Map_Widget/WFM_NMT_Milestone_Map_Widget_Overview.md

 This tool is built in an environment with Workflow Manager (WFM) integrated with Network Manager Telecom (NMT), but can easily be re-used in environments where WFM is integrated with other Network Managers (e.g. Electric, Gas, et al).

-This sample enables to user to map tickets associated with specific WFM Milestones associated with a user-selected Project and Group.
-The tool includes a time slider to permit visualizing tickets that fall within the user-selected range of their milestones' planned beginning and end dates
+This sample enables the user to create a temporary map layer of tickets of WFM Milestones associated with a user-selected Project and Group.
+The tool includes an interactive time slider to enable visualizing tickets that fall within the user-selected range of their milestones' planned beginning and end dates.

 ## How to use the tool